MurongYue/MurongYue.github.io/index.md

 ---

 ## About Me
-Hi, my name is Murong Yue (岳牧荣).
+Hi, my name is Murong Yue.
 I am a Ph.D. student at George Mason University (GMU), where I am luckily working with Prof. [Ziyu Yao](https://ziyuyao.org/).
 I earned a master’s degree from the University of Southern California (USC) and a bachelor’s degree from Beijing Jiaotong University (BJTU).
 Before starting my Ph.D., I also worked as a Machine Learning Engineer at Alibaba AI Labs.

 My research interests include: